eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 `ClassCastException` in Java, just like `if (exists ... )` protects us from writing code that would cause a `NullPointerException`.

 ## More about union types

-We've seen a few examples of how ad-hoc union types are used in Ceylon.
-Let's just revisit the notion to make sure we completely understand it.
 When the type of something is declared using a union type `X|Y`, that means only expressions of type `X` and expressions of type `Y` are assignable to it.
 The type `X|Y` is a supertype of both `X` and `Y`.
 The following code is
 well-typed: